 The community share offer last year was an important part of our fundraising strategy raising an impressive £41,400 towards the costs of the project (far exceeding the £25,000 target we set).
-There are 250 shareholders in the shop.
+There are over 250 shareholders in the shop.
 Our shareholders are part owners of the business and will have a say in the running of the shop.
 Funds raised from the share offer will be used towards the build and fit out of the shop and towards initial stock and working capital.

 At the beginning of 2016 a working party of the Parish Council was tasked with investigating whether Fittleworth would benefit from a village shop.
 It was felt that a shop would be a great asset to the village.
 As well as being somewhere to buy goods and local produce it would serve as an important social hub for the village.
 For those without access to transport a shop would be particularly useful.
 In addition, it would enable us to provide other valuable services, such as local post office services.